Design Ideas for Custom Decks

 Herringbone / Multi-Angle Deck Designs

-Redwood deck in a herringbone pattern with a double picture frame border in a contrasting color
+Redwood deck in a herringbone pattern with a double picture frame border stained in a darker, contrasting color.
+Built in Colorado Springs by Decks by Schmillen.

 View This Project